 When we refer to 5 Carat Diamonds, we’re talking about the weight of the diamond, not its size.
 5 Carat is equal to 1 gram.
 To put it in perspective, thumbtacks and paperclips weigh about 1 gram each.

 Diamond prices per carat also increase as weight categories increase.
-For example, a 2 Carat diamond might be priced at $7,390 per carat, while a similar 3 Carat Diamond might be $9,970 per carat.
+For example, a 2.01 Carat diamond like this one from Blue Nile might be priced at $7,535 per carat, while a similar 3 Carat Diamond like this one from James Allen might be $12,691 per carat.
 The price per carat increases exponentially with weight for two reasons: the diamond’s higher weight value and the higher price per carat within the weight category.

 Take note of each weight ‘category,’ as prices per carat don’t continually increase as weight increases.
 Diamond prices are generally driven more by emotion than reason.